‘General Hospital’ Spoilers Confirm That Michael Learns About Jonah This Week

 — General Hospital (@GeneralHospital) February 18, 2020

-Over the past 18 or so months, viewers have been waiting for Carly or Michael, in particular, to pick up on this secret.
+Over the past 18 months or so, viewers have been waiting for Carly or Michael, in particular, to pick up on the secret.
 Carly has mentioned how “Wiley” looks just like Michael did as a baby, and the little guy even had the same heart issue that runs in the family.

 Of course, there’s also the fact that “Wiley” doesn’t look anything like Willow and Shiloh.
 However, he certainly looks like both Michael and Nelle.

-In addition, Nelle has repeatedly taunted Michael and Carly, suggesting that she knew something about Jonah he’d want to know.
-Despite all of these signs, this will come as a complete shocker to everybody.
+In addition, Nelle has repeatedly taunted Michael and Carly, suggesting that she knew something about Jonah Michael’d want to know.
+Despite all of these signs, “Wiley’s” real identity will completely shock everybody.

-According to Soap Central, Michael will be sensing that something is off early this week.
-Later in the week, he’ll feel victorious in some sense.
+According to Soap Central, Michael will sense that something is off early this week.
+Later, he’ll feel victorious in some sense.

-That may relate to learning about Jonah, but chances seem good that Michael, Lucas, Willow, and everybody else impacted by this will struggle with intense feelings of all kinds as they process what this bombshell means.
+That may relate to learning about Jonah, but chances seem good that Michael, Lucas, Willow, and everybody else impacted by this major secret will struggle with intense feelings of all kinds as they process what the bombshell means.

-It hasn’t been confirmed yet whether Lucas drops the bombshell in front of everybody at this gathering or if it emerges in some other way.
-Either way, General Hospital spoilers seemingly guarantee that Michael will know that “Wiley” is really Jonah before the end of the week.
+It hasn’t been confirmed yet whether Lucas tells everybody at the gathering or if it emerges in some other way.
+No matter how it is exposed, General Hospital spoilers seemingly guarantee that Michael will know that “Wiley” is really Jonah before the end of the week.
 There’s no doubt that this will prompt a lot of chaos and fans are ready to see what comes next.